SyntaxBlitz/revise-aloud/README.md

 revise-aloud
 ============

-a small JavaScript application for recording long sections of text aloud chapter-by-chapter
+a small JavaScript application for recording long sections of text aloud paragraph-by-paragraph

 Usage
 -----